chikoski/rust-handson/docs/content_en.md

      grep and egrep, but can only handle fixed patterns (i.e. it does not% grep hello
 ~~~

-* Try to implement grep command by modifing the cat you implemented above
+* Try to implement the grep command by modifing the cat you implemented above
-* grep is a command to pick the lines containing specified word
+* grep is a command to pick the lines containing a specified word

 ----